Steps To Renew Oklahoma ABLE License: Updated for 2026

 Step 2: Gather Required Documents

-- Proof of Training: A certificate of completion from an ABLE-approved alcohol awareness course.
+- Proof of Alcohol Awareness Training: A valid certificate of completion from an ABLE-approved training provider, such as the Certification Experts’ Oklahoma Alcohol Awareness Training.

-- Government-Issued Photo ID: Ensure your ID is valid and up to date.
+- Government-Issued Photo ID: Ensure your ID is valid and matches your ABLE profile.

-- Upload Documents: Attach your training certificate and other required files.
+- Upload Documents: Attach your Alcohol Awareness certificate, ID, and any business documents.

 Step 5: Pay the Renewal Fee